remiscarlet/TDRPG/notes.md

     - Upgradeable Towers
     - Upgradeable/purchaseable items/skills?
 No classes?
         - Start game with no shot ability, buy first ability/weapon.
 How many items/abilities?
+- Potential classes:
+    - Clicker/UI Input Delay class for handling "delay repeating keystroke", "pause for .5 seconds on first press, then repeat keystroke every .1 seconds thereafter", etc
+    - Items class as a parent of Purchaseable/PlayerAbility?
+Are purchaseables _all_ items?
+    - Hotbars class
+    - Inventory class if more than just hotbar?
+Consumables?
+Throwables?

 ## Thoughts
 - How many Scenes?
 Should tower building be separate scene?